The role of emotions is widely recognized today:

-Below is a personal development programme to help you develop awareness through a “check-up” of how your emotions function.
+Below is a personal development program to help you develop awareness through a “check-up” of how your emotions function.

 The validation quiz for this part of the course does not take the bonus into account.
-Be aware, however, that it provides a solid foundation for Part 2 of this course.
+But it does, however, provide a solid foundation for Part 2 of this course.

 Why not take time to know your inner self better?
-Get comfortable, in a quiet place where you won't be disturbed.
-Give yourself one hour to complete the programme.
+Get comfortable in a quiet place where you won't be disturbed.
+Give yourself one hour to complete the program.
 Let's get started!

 Understanding how emotions function is fundamental since they are the basis for your actions.
-You therefore need to be aware:
+You therefore need to be aware of: